-Drake Music is a national arts charity working across the UK.
-We have bases in Bristol, Manchester and London.
+Drake Music is a national arts charity working across the UK with our Head Office in London.
 We are a National Portfolio Organisation for Arts Council England and are also funded through Youth Music.

 We are specialists in using technology to break down disabling barriers to making music.

 What we do